 “As for seeing potential when it may or may not actually be there, I will say this: You should know that the lady ENFP in question has probably, at very least, considered you an option.
 We tend to do that.
 We consider everyone an option, and typically latch onto whomever shows us attention first.
 Now, this is very dangerous behavior as not every guy (and girl for that matter) is a fine, upstanding member of the community.
 More mature ENFPs will more carefully consider their options.
 I got lucky, admittedly.
 Boyfriend is a really good man, and he cares a lot about me, so I wasn’t jumping into anything dangerous.
 I found him extremely intriguing, so I kept talking to him.
 But then I realised I was being creepy, so I kept my distance for a while, and that’s when he came after me.

 Know this: We find the quiet men ridiculously interesting.
 There may or may not be ulterior motives behind her interest in you, but she may also just be genuinely interesting in pursuing friendship with you,” says rahlenders.

 It’s true.
-Everyone is an option (so long as it’s still open), the one that shows us attention first is probably the one highest on our priority list.
-Also, I guess we do tend to back off when we somewhat feel we’re being too aggressive (too concerned what people think/feel).
+Everyone is an option (so long as it’s still open).
+The one that shows us attention first is probably the highest on our priority list.
+Also, I guess we tend to back off when we feel too aggressive (too concerned about what people think/feel).
 And yes, I do find quiet men ridiculously interesting.

 “Do be careful when selecting an ENFP for yourself, we’re a tricky bunch.
 But we’re pretty worth it, I think.
 That might just be the ENFP talking, though.